ctranstrum/chuck/BUILD.md

 ### Solder the power switch

+_Note_: you should skip this step if you are not building a wireless keyboard.
+A wired keyboard is powered by the USB from the computer, so doesn't need a power switch.

 ![start power](images/power-start.jpg)

 To solder the power switch, first apply a bit of solder to one of the pads.